 If you’re afraid you might be overdue, here is a shortlist of the signs and symptoms that indicate a late birth.
 Remember that overdue pregnancy symptoms should always be communicated to your doctor or gynae.

 - The skin over your belly that should be tight, firm and elastic, will go back to its normal texture if the baby is overdue.

 - Your doctor might note a premature aging of the placenta that could be a sign of an overdue birth.

 - If you start to notice breast milk production, this is a sign that the baby might be ready to come out.

-- A drop in amniotic fluid that can result in minor weight loss for the mum is seen right at the time of delivery.
+- A drop in amniotic fluid that can result in minor weight loss for the mother is seen right at the time of delivery.
 If this happens, and you still haven’t had labour signs, then it is an overdue pregnancy symptom.

-Passing the 42nd week generally becomes a cause of concern for the baby inside and the mum.
+Passing the 42nd week generally becomes a cause of concern for the baby inside and the mother.
 There are certain pregnancy problems associated with an overdue baby and there are varying risk factors.
 It’s important to be aware of these risks as an expecting mother in order to know exactly how to combat them.

 Drop in amniotic fluid: After 42 weeks of pregnancy, amniotic fluid drops significantly and this causes issues with the placenta.
 The baby might suffer because the placenta is the only way it gets nutrients.

 Distress for the unborn child: The foetus runs out of room inside the womb after a certain point and this can cause cardiac or respiratory issues for the baby.